 Yes it is very possible to travel to North Korea.
 But for traveling to North Korea you have to join in a tour even independent tour you will have to get into the country with travel agency.
 They will apply traveling visa for you.
 For applying traveling visa to North Korea do not need to send your original passport just simply fill in the application form then book the transportation get on the tour.
 It is just as simple as this.

 For the tours to North Korea from China there are 3 ways.

 Fly from Shenyang - Pyongyang & Beijing - Pyongyang

 Train ride tour to North Korea from Danodng the biggest border city of China just next to North Korea which is far more interesting than fly.
 On the train you can view real North Korea countryside view.
 The train will take 5 hours from Dandong to Pyongyang the train has sleeping berth which is more comfortable than fly.

-http://www.explorenorthkorea.com based in Dandong they offer train ride tour to North Korea from Dandong. over 3 years ago
+http://www.explorenorthkorea.com based in Dandong they offer train ride tour to North Korea from Dandong. almost 4 years ago